 With respect to patent advice and prosecution, Ms. Grewal has written patent applications in a wide range of technology areas including: medical devices and procedures, imaging technologies for surgical and diagnostic applications, spectroscopic applications, semi-conductor fabrication, gas turbine engine applications, optics, control systems, computer networking, signal processing, business methods, and other software and telecommunications based technologies.

-Ms. Grewal has experience with patent litigation in the International Trade Commission (ITC) and in the Federal Courts, involving various aspects of digital camera technology, computer software and hardware, GPS technology, signal processing, electronic devices and wireless communications technology.
+Ms. Grewal has experience with patent litigation in the ITC and in the Federal Courts, involving various aspects of digital camera technology, computer software and hardware, GPS technology, signal processing, electronic devices and wireless communications technology.
 She has also represented financial industry clients in proceedings before the Patent Trial and Appeal Board.
 She has represented clients such as Eastman Kodak Company, Broadcom and Intel in a variety of jurisdictions.

 Her recent experience includes being part of the teams that: